mobileink/doc.HoTT/README.md

    antecedents are always unasserted propositions, and *a : A* is intrinsically an assertion (judgment).

-* Brandom on assertion as socially articulated commitment + entitlement
+* Brandom on assertion as socially articulated commitment + entitlement, and how this can be used to explicate the concept of judgment in HoTT.

 * HoTTB chapter 1 presents a mathematical view of deductive systems, likening them to formal games where judgments are "positions", or to